zamiang/homepage-notion-nextjs/README.md

 - Robust eslint and prettier config
 - Supports all Notion blocks current supported by the API
 - Pages for photos and writing
+- imgix cdn for images (to reduce Vercel hosting cost and improve speed)

 ## Getting Started